Power Line Carrier Communication (PLCC) using KQ-130F / KQ-330 and Arduino

 This code control 5 LEDs (Red, green, blue, yellow and white) using serial command.

-For example to turn on the Red you have to write " RED ON " in serial monitor
+For example to turn ON the Red LED you have to write " RED ON " in serial monitor then hit Enter.

-To turn off the Red you have to write " RED OFF " in serial monitor
+To turn OFF the Red LED you have to write " RED OFF " in serial monitor then hit Enter.

 The same thing for other colors.

-You can also turn on all LEDs at the same time using this command " ALL ON
+You can also turn ON all LEDs together at the same time using this command " ALL ONthen hit Enter.

 const int RED = 2;